rmolinari/data_structures/README.md

 structure is almost always more educational than simply reading about it and is usually fun.

 These implementations are not particularly clever.
-They are based on the expository descriptions and pseudo-code I found as I read about each structure and so are unlikely to be as fast as possible.
+They are based on the expository descriptions and pseudo-code I found as I read about each structure and so are not as fast as possible.

-The code is available in gem form as `data_structures_rmolinari`: https://rubygems.org/gems/data_structures_rmolinari.
+The code is available in gem form: https://rubygems.org/gems/data_structures_rmolinari.

 ## Usage